lgibson7/lgibson7/README.md

 ## Hey there!
-I'm Lydia :)
+I'm Lydia Gibson, and I'm open to work. :)

-I received my M.S. in Statistics from CSU East Bay in May 2023, and I currently work as a Data Scientist at Intel in the Foundry Technology Development Analytics and Technology Automation business unit.
-I'm passionate about bringing people together around common goals of shared learning in diverse and inclusive communities.
-When it comes to coding, my personal interests include exploring the intricacies of data visualization, mainly using the R programming language.
+I'm a career changer, completing my Master of Science in Statistics from California State University East Bay in May 2023.
+From June 2023 to July 2024, I worked as a Data Scientist providing statistical support and expertise to process engineers in Intel’s leading developmental.
+As of September 2023, I’m also a board member of the Data Science Learning Community (formerly known as the R4DS Online Learning Community, find us at https://dslc.io/).
+When it comes to coding, my interests include exploring the intricacies of data visualization, mainly using the R programming language.
+Outside of my professional life, I'm passionate about bringing people together around common goals of shared learning in diverse and inclusive communities.

 You can find me elsewhere at: